jddunn/frame/README.md

 Eventually, a donation-supported / subscription-based edition could be serviced for online users through a server on the cloud, with extended features and protected data storage, and automated data extraction / ingestion.

+Note: Frame is currently heavily unoptimized with some UI quirks.
+The project was created as a proof-of-concept but designed to work as a MVP as well.
+But it is fully functional!

 ## Current Screenshots (12-23-2018)

 This is a fully functional build, without the Python backend running for the Ask freature.